 Couples and honeymooners will feel snug and comfortable in the small cottages: Mill Leat, Mill Stream and Mill Spring.
 Families can spread out in Papermaker’s or Turbine Cottages, while Mill Lodge, Edgecombe Barn and Tuckenhay Mill House will sleep larger parties in comfort.
 Of course, combinations of cottages can accommodate bigger gatherings of family or friends.

-- Open fire – initial fuel included October-May
+- Wood-burning stove – initial fuel included October-May

 - High chair